-Researchers discover way to save blood from ravages of chemo treatmentOctober 19th, 2012 in Medical research /
+Researchers discover way to save blood from ravages of chemo treatmentOctober 19, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Chemotherapy kills blood cells as well as cancer cells, often with fatal results.
 Now Yale stem cell researchers have identified a method they hope one day will help cancer patients undergoing chemotherapy maintain a healthy blood supply, they report in the Oct.
 18 issue of the journal Cell Reports.

 The team, under the direction of Jun Lu, assistant professor of genetics at the Yale Stem Cell Center and Yale Cancer Center, studies how blood cells regenerate.
 Lu is particularly interested in roles played by tiny bits of genetic material called microRNAs in the production of blood and the function of blood stem and progenitor cells, which help determine the type of blood cell created.
 Chemotherapy kills these types of progenitor cells, making it difficult for blood to regenerate.
 While red blood cells can be replaced by transfusions, white blood cells and platelets often do not recover well, leaving cancer patients prone to infections and bleeding.